fcaponetto/self-driving-car-nd/P1-finding-lane-lines/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+My pipeline consisted of 8 steps:
 - Converted the images to grayscale
 - Define a kernel size and apply Gaussian smoothing
 - Applying Canny Edge detection to grayscale and smoothed original image